 That is good news for law firms.
 Why?
 Simply put, accrual accounting is bad for law firms.
-There is a reason nearly every law firm in the country prefers the cash method of accounting, a method that accounts for receipts and disbursements as they actually take place.
+There is a reason nearly every law firm in the country (whether they use bookkeeping services or handle the books in house) prefers the cash method of accounting, a method that accounts for receipts and disbursements as they actually take place.

 Defeating the provision was a victory for law firms when the 2017 tax bill was passed.
 But that's not to say Congress will not try to revive the idea at some point in the future.
 The legal and accounting industries need to stay on their toes, just in case.